 Make it Easy

-Convenience is one of the most important factors to converting last-minute customers.
+Convenience is one of the most important factors in converting last-minute customers.
 Remember, these shoppers are in a time crunch and need to make purchases as soon as possible.
 They want to browse, shop and pay with ease.
 Remove any friction points that slow down the shopping experience and ensure that shoppers can easily find exactly what they need.

-- Complementary products – Group products with relevant accessories or items (e.g. Facial cleansers with exfoliating brush, towels, serums, etc.)
+- Complementary products – Group products with relevant accessories or items (e.g. Facial cleansers with an exfoliating brush, towels, serums, etc.)

 - Bundles – Group items in the same product line and sell them as a package. (e.g. Three different color lip stains.)